elixir-crawly/crawly/documentation/configuration.md

 An integer which specifies a number of items.
 If the spider scrapes more than that amount and those items are passed by the item pipeline, the spider will be closed.
 If set to :disabled the spider will not be stopped.

-### closespider_timeout :: pos_integer() | :disabled
+### closespider_timeout :: pos_integer()

-default: nil
+default: nil (disabled by default)

-Defines a minimal amount of items which needs to be scraped by the spider within the given timeframe (30s).
+Defines a minimal amount of items which needs to be scraped by the spider within the given timeframe (1m).
 If the limit is not reached by the spider - it will be stopped.

 ### concurrent_requests_per_domain :: pos_integer()